eddmann/eddmann.github.io/_posts/2015/2015-10-28-asynchronous-calls-within-flux.md

 }
 ```

-Looking at the implementation above you will notice that we generated a random `clientId` which is used to temporary identify the created resource until the external API provides us with an canonical id.
+Looking at the implementation above you will notice that we generated a random `clientId` which is used to temporarily identify the created resource until the external API provides us with a canonical id.
 The Web API and server actions were in-turn required to be altered to cater for this temporary identifier.
 Stores that were concerned with this action could add the pending resource as they desired, maybe including it with appended meta information (i.e. status: 'ADDING').
-Finally, when the result from the asynchronous request had been received, the stores could go about reconciling their state i.e. replacing the temporary id with the supplied one or removing it if there had been an error.
+Finally, when the result from the asynchronous request had been received, the stores could go about reconciling their state, i.e. replacing the temporary id with the supplied one or removing it if there had been an error.

 ```js
 class WebApi {